tursunait/Cloud-Hosted-Notebook-Data-Manipulation-Tursunai/README.md

    - **Visualization**: Created line plots by fulfillment method to contrast demand trends for "Shipped," "Cancelled," and "Unshipped" statuses, helping to assess if certain fulfillment methods correlate with higher cancellations or reduced future demand.
 ![Daily Demand Trends by Fulfillment Method and Courier Status for Top-Selling Items](img/unfulfillment_by_method.png)

-### **4. Demand Forecasting Using SARIMA**
+### **4. Demand Forecasting Using Prophet**
-   - **Forecasting Tool**: Leveraged SARIMA for time series forecasting to model future demand trends.
+   - **Forecasting Tool**: Leveraged Prophet for time series forecasting to model future demand trends.
-   - **Model Insights**: SARIMA forecasts indicate a potential seasonal dip, with demand gradually declining for top-selling items.
+   - **Model Insights**: Prophet forecasts indicate a potential seasonal dip, with demand gradually declining for top-selling items.
 A widening confidence interval suggests increased uncertainty in longer-term predictions.
    - **Inventory and Fulfillment Planning**: Forecasting results support proactive planning for high-demand periods and inventory adjustments, minimizing stockouts and improving customer satisfaction.
    - **Recommendation**: Regularly update the model with new data to refine predictions and respond to demand fluctuations.
 ![Demand Forecast for Top-Selling Items](img/forecast.png)